NCI Hyperthermia Fact

 Introduction:

-No single therapy or protocol can combat disease all alone.
-There is no 'magic pill'.
 The mind/body connection and diet must always be addressed first and foremost, and then healing tools and intergrative therapies may be applied, such as Hyperthermia, also known as Thermal Therapy, for serious physical detoxification.

-Whilst thermal therapy is widely used across Europe and Asia, it is limited in the USA because conventional American protocols, such as those discussed in the National Cancer Institute (NCI) report below, are experiental and often utilize unrefined forms of delivery such as metal probes.
+Whilst thermal therapy is widely used across Europe and Asia, it is limited in the USA because conventional American protocols, such as those discussed in the National Cancer Institute (NCI) report below, are experimental and often utilize unrefined forms of delivery such as metal probes.

 -